mynkv/Samsung-PD-/README.md

 ## Day-4-Introduction-to-GLS

-GLS stands for Gate Level Synthesis, in this testbench is run with the netlist of the design as  DUT.
-GLS is done to:<br>
+GLS, an acronym for Gate Level Simulation, involves executing a testbench using the netlist of the design as the Design Under Test (DUT).
+The primary objectives of GLS are as follows:<br><br>

-1. Verify the logical correctness of the design after synthesis.<br>
+1. **Validate Logical Accuracy**: GLS aims to confirm the correctness of the design's logic post-synthesis.
+By employing the netlist representation, it ensures that the synthesized design aligns with the intended logical functionality.<br><br>
-2. Ensuring the timing of the design are net.<br>
+2. **Verify Timing Consistency**: GLS plays a vital role in verifying that the timing aspects of the design are properly reflected in the netlist.
+This involves assessing whether the signal propagation delays and timing constraints are appropriately adhered to.<br><br>
-It is important to note that functional verification of the design is neccessary so that there are no **Synthesis Simulation Mismatches**.<br>
+It's crucial to highlight that functional verification of the design is of utmost importance to prevent any discrepancies known as Synthesis Simulation Mismatches from arising.
+This process aims to bridge the gap between the pre-synthesis and post-synthesis behaviors of the design.

  <details>